Make the Local Farm Connection

 Citizens and local government officials can paint a new farm picture for the agencies that serve them.
 They can introduce economic developers to new farms and new food markets.
 And they can ask agriculture organizations and business groups to meet and learn how they can work together to capitalize on emerging opportunities.
 The new entrepreneurial agriculture can become a local development priority when officials see its economic and farmland protection potential.

-Patty Cantrell, a journalist and economist, leads the Michigan Land Use Institute’s project to promote alternatives that increase profits and choices for Michigan’s family farmers and their communities.
+The Michigan Land Use Institute can help.
+MLUI works to build citizen support for policy that protects the environment, strengthens the economy, and enhances quality of life.
+Patty Cantrell leads MLUI’s project to promote alternatives that increase profits and choices for Michigan’s family farmers and their communities.
 Contact her at 231-882-4723 ext.
 14 or firstname.lastname@example.org.
-Learn more about MLUI and become a supporting member at www.mlui.org.
+You can learn more about MLUI and become a supporting member at www.mlui.org.